Discovering Mythology (Challenge Kit)

 Odysseus (OH-DIS’-EE-UHS), son of the King of Ithaca (ith-uk-kuh), is known as the wisest of all Heroes.
 He designed the Trojan Horse.

-Pandarus (PAN-DAR’-UHS) the best archer on the Trojan side.
+Pandarus (PAN-DAR’-UHS), the best archer on the Trojan side.
 He was tricked by Athena to fire an arrow at Menelaus in hopes of killing him.
-However, Athena didn’t want Menelaus to die so she steered the arrow wrong, but Pandarus’ act caused the peace between the Greeks and the Trojans to come to an end.
+However, Athena didn’t want Menelaus to die, so she steered the arrow wrong.
+However, Pandarus’ act caused peace between the Greeks and the Trojans to come to an end.

 Patroclus (PA-TRO’-KLUHS), a beloved friend of Achilles, who wore the mighty warrior’s god-made armour and drove the Trojans back from the Greek ships and makeshift walls.
-He was slain by Hector and is the main reason Achilles rejoined the war.
+Hector slew him, which is the main reason Achilles rejoined the war.
 Some depictions in classical and archaic Greek literature portray Patroclus and Achilles as lovers.

 Philoctetes (FIL-AHK-TEE’-TEEZ), a warrior who owned the bow and arrows of Herakles and fought with the Greeks to bring down Troy.
 Philoctetes shot Paris with a poisoned arrow.

-Tenes (TEN-US), son of the Apollo and the King of Tenedos {ten-i-dos}, who was slain by Achilles.
+Tenes (TEN-US), son of the Apollo and the King of Tenedos (ten-i-dos), he was slain by Achilles.

 Themis (THEM-ISS), the goddess of order.